Skip to Content

 Refugees flee persecution and conflict

-The reception of refugees is based on international agreements, such as the 1951 UN Geneva Convention on Refugees.
+Hosting refugees is based on international agreements, such as the 1951 UN Geneva Refugee Convention.
 Finland is also committed to complying with the Convention.
+Finland co-operates with the UNHCR and hosts resettled refugees, also referred to as ‘quota refugees’.
+Finland hosts highly vulnerable people as part of the refugee quota.

-Finland co-operates with the UN Refugee Agency (UNHCR) and hosts resettled refugees, i.e. quota refugees.
-Parliament decides on the size of the refugee quota when the Budget is adopted.
-The allocation of the quota to the different nationalities and countries of origin is made by a Finnish government decision on the basis of a proposal from UNHCR.
-Finland's refugee quota for 2024 is 500 persons.
+The Finnish Parliament decides on the size of the refugee quota when the Budget is adopted.
+The allocation of the quota to the different nationalities and countries of origin is made by a Finnish government decision on the basis of a proposal from the UNHCR.
+Finland’s refugee quota for 2025 is 500 persons.

-An asylum seeker is a person seeking protection and the right of residence in a foreign country.
-An asylum seeker does not yet have a Finnish residence permit.
 During the asylum procedure, asylum seekers live in reception centres or private accommodation.
-Asylum seekers who have entered the country as unaccompanied minors, meaning they are under 18 years and have come over without a parent or carer, are placed in group homes while their application is processed.
+Asylum seekers who enter the country as unaccompanied minors, meaning they are under 18 years and arrive without a parent or carer, are placed in group homes while their applications are processed.
+Unaccompanied minors can also live in private accommodation or with a person close to them.

 More information: